CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/RTPS-Types/embeddedRTPS/BB_Constraint_DDS_embeddedRTPS.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. -->
+trainings, skills, examples and how-to's. --> embeddedRTPS runs on FreeRTOS with lwIP.
+Configure publishers/subscribers at compile time to avoid dynamic memory allocation at runtime.
+A reference implementation for STM32 is available at https://github.com/embedded-software-laboratory/embeddedRTPS-STM32.
+The stack integrates as a first-class DDS participant into ROS 2 or AUTOSAR Adaptive networks.

 ## Known Implementation
 Github repo: <https://github.com/embedded-software-laboratory/embeddedRTPS>